 Success in this course is largely dependent upon your willingness to be an active participant.
 Additionally, students who successfully complete this course are willing and able to use the technology necessary to access web information, submit assignments, and communicate.
 You must also be a self-disciplined, independent learner with college level reading and writing skills.
 Completion of WR121 AND RD90 is STRONGLY recommended.

-Further you should be able to recognize the value, application and ethical responsibilities of the communication process, engage in ethical communication that allow people to accomplish goals, construct clear messages, interact with increased self-confidence, respond to the needs of diverse individuals, build and maintain relationships, and recognize the value of listening and empathy within your life.
-Success in this course is directly linked to reading your textbook, taking quizzes and exams, watching video clips, giving presentations, in-class discussions and activities.
+Students who successfully complete this course should be able to: